bywhjr/git_example/README.md

 # git_example

-This is an in-class example.
+This is an in-class example. yup